wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 * <strong>"Standard_GRS"</strong> (Geo-redundant storage) copies data asynchronously in <strong>two geographic regions</strong> that are at least hundreds of miles apart (16 nines).
 Data to second region is asychronous.
 If the primary region suffers an outage, the secondary region serves as a redundant source for data, Microsoft controlled, with RPO of less than 15 minutes.

    "Intermediate option with failover capabilities in a secondary region.
-Recommended for backup scenarios"
+Recommended for <a href="#Backups">backup scenarios</a>"

 <a name="GZRS"></a>